 As a workaround, you can add a page in the experience with the URL of the child iframe.

-This can happen if the URL contains a # character.
+This situation can happen if the URL contains a # character.
 To fix the issue, switch into Browse mode in the Visual Experience Composer, and then switch back to Compose mode.
 The spinner should go away and the page should load.

 If your website’s CSP headers block Target libraries, then loads the website but prevents editing, ensure that the Target libraries are not blocked.